This degree has three stages, each comprising 120 credits.

 This degree is relevant to a wide range of career paths, some of which are listed below.
-Some relate directly to criminology, others draw upon the graduate skills which you will acquire.
-Successful graduates may also progress to specialist Masters courses.
-This degree does not guarantee entry to the career fields listed, but it may ease access and increase your employability in relation to them, and it enhances prospects for progression once you are qualified to enter them.
+Some relate directly to criminology, while others draw upon the transferable skills that you will acquire throughout the qualification.
+Successful graduates may also progress to specialist masters courses.
+While this degree does not guarantee entry to the career fields listed below, it may improve access, increase your employability, and enhance your prospects of career progression.

 Exploring your options